Treaty of Haddington

-The Treaty of Haddington was a treaty signed on 7 July 1548 between France and Scotland that promised Mary, Queen of Scots to Dauphin Francis in marriage in return for French assistance in the Siege of Haddington and subsequent French influence in Scotland.
-Mary, only six years old at the time, subsequently went to live in France, eventually marrying the Dauphin, while her regents ruled in her name in Scotland.
+The Treaty of Haddington was signed on 7 July 1548 between France and Scotland.
+The agreement promised Mary, Queen of Scots to Dauphin Francis in marriage in return for French assistance at the Siege of Haddington during the war now known as the "Rough Wooing" and the continuation of the "Auld Alliance".
+Mary, only five years old at the time, subsequently went to live in France, eventually marrying the Dauphin, while her regents ruled in her name in Scotland.